 Your EC-assigned email account comes with a subscription to the appropriate group to which you belong: student/staff/faculty (see Campus-wide Distribution Lists below).
 This email account will be considered your official EC email address.
 Do NOT unsubscribe from these official groups in order to receive official email communications from the College.
-Eureka College is not responsible for your subscriptions to other private Google Groups.
 Please contact helpdesk@eureka.edu if you are not receiving emails intended for you.